 6 extremely acidic foods/food groups:

-sugary or diet soda
+- sugary or diet soda

-sugary or diet bottled iced tea (According to Dr. Aviv, even having these first two items once or twice a month isn’t okay.
+- sugar or diet bottled iced tea (According to Dr. Aviv, even having these first two items once or twice a month isn’t okay.
 He equates it to “pouring battery acid down my throat twice a month.”)

-tomato sauce (not tomato)
+- tomato sauce (not tomatoes)

-In terms of what you should eat, he recommends organic, non-GMO produce, non-dairy milks, cucumber, watermelon, flax seeds and lots of whole foods: “The more whole, natural foods you have, the better it is for your body, meaning less chemicals, less inflammation.”
+In terms of what you should eat, he recommends organic, non-GMO produce, non-dairy milks, cucumber, watermelon, flax seeds and lots of whole foods: “The more whole, natural foods you have, the better it is for your body, meaning fewer chemicals, less inflammation.”